Nuclear medium meson structures from the Schwinger proper-time Nambu--Jona-Lasinio model: Kaon and pion properties in nuclear medium

 \section{Kaon and pion properties in nuclear medium}

 Here, we describe the in-medium properties of the quark and kaon, which is an extension of the kaon and pion properties in Sec.~\ref{sec:vacuumNJL}.
-The NJL dynamical quark masses in the nuclear medium in the Schwinger proper-time regularization scheme are given by
+The NJL dynamical light quark masses in the nuclear medium in the Schwinger proper-time regularization scheme are given by~\cite{Whittenbury:2015ziz}

-where $M_q^{*}$, and $m_q^{*}$ represent the effective, and current quark masses, respectively.
+where $M_l^{*}$ and $\mu_l$ represent the effective constituent light quark masses and the light quark chemical potential.
 The coupling constant of $G_\pi$ is the four-fermion coupling constant, where the values are the same as in the free space.
-It is worth noting that the $\tau_{\rm{IR}}$ is taken to infinity in the nuclear medium.
-The in-medium dressed up and strange quark propagators in Eq.~(\ref{eq:NJL1}) are respectively given by
+Note that the effective mass for the strange quark is similar to that for the free space (See Eq.~(\ref{eq:vacuumNJL2})).
+It is worth noting that the $\tau_{\rm{IR}}$ is taken to infinity in the nuclear medium with $\Lambda_{\rm{IR}} \simeq 0$ in the deconfined phase, meaning the possibility of the nucleon decay into quarks in the unphysical threshold can occur~\cite{Bentz:2002um}.
+The in-medium dressed light and strange quark propagators are respectively given by~\cite{Klevansky:1992qe}

-where the asterisk sign in Eq.~(\ref{Eq:NJL2}) denotes the nuclear medium effect, which enters the light quark momentum $k^\mu$ by $k^{*\mu} = k^\mu + V^\mu$.
+where $E_{k,l} = \sqrt{k^2 + M_l^{* 2}}$ with the subscript $l$ stands for the up and down quarks.
+The asterisk symbol denotes the nuclear medium effect, which enters the light quark momentum $k^\mu$ by $k^{*\mu} = k^\mu + V^\mu$.
 This is due to the vector meson mean field $V^\mu =\left( V^0,\mathbf{0} \right)$.
 Note that the medium modifications of the space component of the light quark momentum of $k^{*\mu}$ can be ignored since the size contribution is insignificant~\cite{Krein:1998vc}.
 Substituting the in-medium modifications of the quark propagator into the constituent quark mass formula in Eq.~(\ref{eq:NJL1}), we then apply the shift variable of the integral to eliminate the vector potential that enters the light quark momentum.
 For the strange quark, it is widely known that the strange quark is weakly coupled to the scalar and vector mean fields in the NJL nuclear matter, so it is reasonably assumed that the in-medium modifications of the strange quark propagator are similar to those in the free space, implying that the in-medium constituent quark mass is the same as that in free space ($M_s^* = M_s$).

 Now we turn to present the description of the bound state of the kaon and pion, which is obtained by elucidating the Bethe-Salpeter equation (BSE) in random phase approximation (RPA).
 The solution of the BSE in the pion and kaon channels is determined by the two-body scattering $t$-matrix.
 The reduced $t$-matrices in the pion and kaon mesons and vector mesons are respectively obtained by